Trigger Fell Race

 Marsden, United Kingdom • 11 Jan 2026

 The Trigger Fell Race is scheduled for 11 January 2026.
-The event starts at Marsden Cricket Club and finishes in a field in Edale village.
-The linear route crosses Black Hill, Bleaklow and Kinder and includes seven checkpoints, two of which are trig points.
-Each runner must visit every checkpoint in order.
+It is organised by Woodhead Mountain Rescue and runs between Marsden Cricket Club and a field in Edale village in the Peak District, England.
+The route crosses Black Hill, Bleaklow and Kinder and visits seven checkpoints, including two trig points.
+The total climb is 1650 m.

 Race information